Area prep football roundup: Parkston topples No. 2 Groton Area...

 PLATTE — Kimball/White Lake finished the regular season by defeating Platte-Geddes 36-8 in prep football action on Thursday night.

 Seth Kirsch once again carried the load for the WiLdKats as he picked up 117 yards and one touchdown on 11 carries.
-John Taylor contributed 31 rushing yards while adding another 45 yards and a touchdown through the air on 2-of-3 passing.
+John Taylor contributed 31 rushing yards while adding another 45 yards and a touchdown on 2-of-3 passing.

 Platte-Geddes received solid contributions from both Xavier Marshall and Peyton Nelson.
 Marshall gained 61 yards on 14 carries, while Nelson chipped in 50 yards on 13 carries.